cfech/aws-ai-practitioner/cheatsheet.md

 ### Bedrock
 * **Amazon Bedrock** - A fully managed service that provides access to a range of high-performing foundation models (FMs) through a single API.
     * **Exam Tip:** Bedrock is the main service for **Generative AI Foundation Models**.
 If a question mentions using models like Claude or Titan, think Bedrock.
+    * Smaller models are cheaper than larger models

 * **Guardrails for Amazon Bedrock** - A feature that helps you implement safeguards and responsible AI policies for your generative AI applications by defining denied topics and filtering harmful content.
     * **Exam Tip:** Think of Guardrails as the **safety bumpers** for your generative AI apps 🚧; they enforce rules by blocking undesirable questions and redacting sensitive PII in responses.